kamilkaminski01/monitoring-system/README.md

 This project is used for monitoring web apps in real-time.
-It allows users to interact within a chosen web application and in addition a third party admin can observe the taken actions of users and communicate with them through a chat.
+It allows users to interact within a chosen web application and in addition a third party, authenticated user can observe the taken actions of users in a game and communicate with them through a chat.

 ## Resources